FreeRTOS/FreeRTOS-Kernel/MISRA.md

    definitions or no definition.
 FreeRTOS hook functions are implemented in the application and therefore, have no definition in the Kernel code.

+#### Rule 10.4

+MISRA C:2012 Rule 10.4

+Both operands of an operator in which the usual arithmetic conversions are performed shall have the same essential type category

+_Ref 10.4.1_
+ - This is a basic comparison of positive values only.

 #### Rule 11.1
 MISRA C:2012 Rule 11.1: Conversions shall not be performed between a pointer to function and any other type.